ustcwangx/leetcode/README.md

 # leetcode
-The record of my solution to leetcode algorithm
+The record of my solutions to leetcode algorithm